nw-duncan/MRS-voxel-plot/README.md

 Separate MRS spectra text files for each participant are required, along with a text file containing the corresponding spectral frequency at each point.

 # Acknowledgement
+When using this code please cite:
+Truong, V., Duncan, N.W., 2020.
+Suggestions for improving the reporting of magnetic resonance spectroscopy voxels and spectra (preprint).
+Open Science Framework. https://doi.org/10.31219/osf.io/rua9f

 Please also cite https://www.frontiersin.org/articles/10.3389/fninf.2014.00014/full when using nilearn.